kamicane/wrapup/README.md

 The main WrapUp method is `require(namespace, module)`.

 It resolves a module using node's own modules and packages logic, so for instance, `wrup.require("colors")` would look in your `node_modules` folder for a package named colors, then proceed to load its `main`.
 The namespace parameter is optional, but it's used to expose the module to the browser.
-Without a namespace, the module will be required immediately without further action.
-Exactly like doing `var x = require(y)` vs `require(y)`.
+Without a namespace, the module will be required without being assigned.
+A bit like doing `var x = require(y)` vs `require(y)`.

 #### cli